keesvz/Entropy/README.md

-Estimate 'reverse entropy' of a set of moving 2D-particles inside a 2D box.
+Estimate 'reverse entropy' of a set of moving 2D-particles inside a 2D box.<br>
-Kees van Zon.
+Kees van Zon.<br>
-Published under MIT license.
+Published under MIT license.<br>

 The system's entropy is (roughly speaking) the degree to which the particles are spreadout in the box.
 This toy tool determines a simple 'reverse entropy' - the degree to which the particles are clustered together - defined as